Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Conclusion

 \section{Conclusion}

-Routine-based exercise video accessibility, along with accessible body movement education as a whole, is an underexplored area of research in HCI.
-We conducted three co-design workshops with BLV individuals, dance instructors, and domain-specific experts (i.e., sound, haptics, AD) to understand user needs and preferences for remote dance instruction systems.
-We identified the challenges BLV learners face when learning dance with videos, and we examined how alternative modalities—verbal, sound, haptic, and tactile—can be orchestrated across stages of learning to provide feedback-oriented, customized instruction.
-From these findings, we developed a set of design guidelines (DG1–DG20) that address instruction of movement structure, feedback, practice, personalization, rhythm, and expressiveness.
-From the insights gained in this work, we can inform the design of systems addressing body movement education for a diverse set of populations and activities involving sequences of movements, movement expression, and precise timing.
+Accessible movement education as a whole is underexplored in HCI.
+We conducted three co-design workshops with BLV individuals, dance instructors, and domain-specific experts (sound, haptics, AD) to understand user needs and preferences for asynchronous dance instruction systems.
+We identified the challenges BLV learners face when learning dance with videos, and examined how different modalities can be applied for learning and feedback.
+From these findings, we surfaced co-designed system architectures and developed a set of design implications (DI1–DI14) that address instruction of movement structure, timing, and expressiveness and provide feedback, practice, and customization.
+From the insights gained in this work, we can inform the design of systems addressing movement education for a diverse set of populations and activities involving movement sequences, expressiveness, and precise timing.